gvwilson/thirdbit/src/fiction/bear/index.md

 The prince raised his mug to his lips, then lowered it without drinking.
-"Actually, after I got back to Loghan,
+"Actually, after I got back to Loghan-in-Loghan,
 I thought for a while about becoming a doctress."

 "A doctress?"
 Noxy said.
 "But—you're a boy!"